yngvem/python-project-structure/README.rst

 Tutorial on managing a project
 ==============================

+**UPDATE: You should probably follow the official `Python Packaging user guide <https://packaging.python.org/en/latest/>`_ instead of this guide.

 This tutorial will teach you to manage a project, and publish it on PyPI.
 This guide is majorly influenced by the following `tutorial
 <https://blog.ionelmc.ro/2014/05/25/python-packaging/>`_.